Skip to main content

 All CollectionsBuild AutomationsCasesCustomize Torq Case Management

-Customize State Transitions: Tailor Case State Changes in Torq
+Customize Case State Transitions with Torq Workflows

-Customize State Transitions: Tailor Case State Changes in Torq
+Customize Case State Transitions with Torq Workflows

 Learn how to customize case state transitions, ensuring each transition meets specific requirements before execution.

-Updated over a week ago
+Updated over 3 months ago

 Enhance your case management process by customizing state transitions with Torq workflows.
-This guide explains how to assign workflows that automatically verify and execute state transitions, ensuring all procedural requirements are met before a case state is updated.
+This guide explains how to assign workflows that automatically verify and execute state transitions, ensuring all procedural requirements are met before the case state is updated.
 This feature is particularly useful for maintaining compliance with organizational protocols during case investigations.

-Create and publish these workflows:
+Create and publish the following workflows:

 A template for this use case is available in our Templates library.